 Objective 6: LEAs will use MSIX to coordinate with Receiving and Departing LEAs, in and out of State, for the prompt and efficient ID&R of all eligible children arriving or departing to and from their LEA or State.
-The number of MSIX Departing Notifications will be equal to 75% or more of the sum of Departing Forms received at the regional offices.
-Similarly, the number of MSIX Arriving Notification's Follow-Ups will be equal to 75% or more of the number of MSIX Arriving Notifications received at the state office.
+The number of MSIX Arriving Notification's Follow-Ups will be equal to 75% or more of the number of MSIX Arriving Notifications received at the state office.